RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 Back to [[Application Documentation]].

 Created 21 August 2019 by Vikram K. Mulligan, Flatiron Institute (vmulligan@flatironinstitute.org).
-Last updated 22 August 2019.<br/><br/>
+Last updated 27 September 2019.<br/><br/>
 <b><i>This application is currently unpublished!
 If you use this application, please include the developer in the list of authors for your paper.</i><br/>

 [[_TOC_]]